-- A laboratory practicum may be administered in clinical nursing courses.
+- 2. A laboratory practicum may be administered in clinical nursing courses.
 The laboratory practicum evaluates skill performance, critical thinking, and use of the nursing process.
 Students must satisfactorily pass the practicum in order to receive a passing grade in their clinical nursing course. - 3.
 Faculty will complete a student performance monitoring form if a student's practice in the clinical area is deemed unsatisfactory and/or unsafe.
 The performance monitoring form will be reviewed in a conference with the student and the instructor.
 A copy of the plan will be placed in the student's record.
 Unsafe practice can result in dismissal from the nursing program.
 (Student performance monitoring form--Appendix C). - 4.
 Students must report to the clinical area at the time and location designated by their instructor.
 Clinical attendance is a critical and necessary element of nursing education.
 Absence and tardiness from the clinical area is not acceptable.
-Tardiness is defined as being late seven minutes or more to the clinical site or on-campus lab.
+Tardiness is defined as being late up to seven minutes after the assigned start time.
 Three or more instances of tardiness will constitute one absence.
-Two absences (excused or unexcused) will be considered grounds for failure of the clinical section.
+Two absences (excused or unexcused) will be considered grounds for failure of the clinical section (this includes off campus and online clinicals).
 The call-out time to the clinical instructor for students who are not able to attend clinical is two hours prior to start of clinical.
-Students must be prepared to attend clinical at the times and locations as assigned.
+Students must be prepared to attend off campus and online clinicals at the times and locations as assigned.
 If the student is not prepared for the clinical day, he/she may be sent home.
 Students should eat prior to their arrival at the clinical facility.
 Students may not report to the patient care areas consuming food or drink nor chewing gum. - 5.
 Students must come to the clinical site prepared with a pen, stethoscope, watch with a second hand, and notebook with paper. - 6.
 There is limited space at the clinical facilities to accommodate back packs and textbooks.
 Please check with your clinical instructor regarding what resources you need to bring to the clinical site. - 7.
 All students are to park in designated areas as outlined by the clinical facility.
 Students are not to park in "Patient" parking areas. - 8.
 Students completing greater than 4 hours of clinical will be assigned a 30-minute meal break by the clinical faculty.
 Students may purchase meals in the agency cafeteria or bring their own.
-Students may not leave the clinical site at any time during the clinical experience. - 9.
+Students may not leave the clinical site (this includes off campus and online clinicals) at any time during the clinical experience. - 9.
 Students may not be in the patient care areas without the presence of the clinical faculty, unless otherwise instructed by course professor.
-All clinical procedures should be completed under faculty supervision, unless student deemed competent by clinical instructor. - 10.
-Student in clinical courses are required to: - Sign the Norfolk State University Confidentiality Agreement (Appendix F) - Maintain and submit the Clinical Tracking Form in conjunction with clinical instructor
+All clinical procedures should be completed under faculty supervision, unless student deemed competent by clinical instructor.